State-College-Plone/WebServerAuth/README.txt

     instance in the ZMI; it will be in '/your-plone-site/acl_users'.
 The configuration options are as follows:

-    Recognize in Plone...
+    Make Plone recognize...

+        *Any user the web server authenticates.* To recognize everybody your web server recognizes, leave this option selected.
+The downside of this is that, if you have user folders enabled, anybody your web server knows will be able to make one.
+However, this option is the recommended one, because the UI is the most consistent (read on).

         *Only users made within Plone.* If you want to authenticate only some of the users your web server recognizes, select this option, and use the *Users and Groups* page in *Site Setup* to create the users you want to have recognized.
 Users you don't create will still be able to get past your web server's login prompt but will not be recognized by Plone.
-This option isn't recommended, because the UI is terrible: people will log in and apparently succeed, only to be greeted with a Plone page that still has a "Log In" link.
+This option is discouraged, because the UI is terrible: people will log in and apparently succeed, only to be greeted with a Plone page that still has a "Log In" link.
+If somebody cares to donate themes that fix this, I'm happy to include them.

-        *Any user the web server authenticates.* To recognize everybody your web server recognize, leave this option selected.
-The downside of this is that, if you have user folders enabled, anybody your web server knows will be able to make one.

     Strip domain names from usernames